JackFurton/Professor-E.-Gadds-Workshop/README.md

 10. A new API key will be created and displayed.
 Copy this key and keep it safe.

-You can now use this API key in your script.
-Replace `"INSERT_API_KEY"` in your script with the API key you just created.

 Please note that the YouTube Data API has usage limits.
 As of the time of writing, you get 10,000 units per day for free, and a typical read operation costs 1 unit.
 You can check the current quotas and pricing on the Google Cloud Platform's official documentation.

-## WIP Docker container for storing API key so it is not hardcoded within aoret.py